IgnisDa/ryot/docs/content/index.md

 [GitHub Container Registry](https://ghcr.io/ignisda/ryot).

 Ryot is released on a (loosely) weekly basis.
-If you prefer to live on the edge, you can use the `develop` docker tag which is released as changes are merged into the `main` branch.
+If you prefer to live on the edge, you can use the `develop` docker tag which is released when changes are merged into the `main` branch.

 ## Telemetry